-There’s quite a bit of diversity in this segment, with a range of body styles available.
+Most of the vehicles in the premium compact car category are a bit larger than those in the mainstream compact car class, and most of them have a more overtly sporting nature as well.
 Some entries focus on luxury, some on performance, some on fuel economy.
-Most start as front-drive cars, others as rear-drive cars, but many also offer all-wheel-drive versions.
-Engines range from relatively small 4-cylinders to potent V6s, and even a couple über-muscular V8s.
-Prices are all over the board, with the least expensive starting at less than $22,000, the most expensive topping $80,000—before options.
+Some start as front-drive cars, others as rear-drive cars, but many also offer all-wheel-drive versions.
+Engines range from relatively small 4-cylinders to potent 6-cyinders, and even a muscular V8.
+Prices are all over the board, with the least expensive starting below $30,000 and the most expensive topping $75,000—and that’s before options.

-What ties them all together, however, is that they offer refinement and amenities above and beyond those of “normal” compact cars.
+What ties them all together, however, is that they offer refinement, amenities, and all-around athleticism above and beyond those of “normal” mainstream-brand compact cars.
 They also wear a more prestigious nameplate, which is a large part of their appeal as well.

 HIGHLIGHTS FOR 2022